samuraraujo/SondaSerimi/README.md

 As a matcher, we used the class-based disambiguation approach presented in [1], also referred to Serimi.

 ## Installation
-Serimi was implemented in Ruby.
+Sonda+Serimi was implemented in Ruby.
 We recommend you install JRuby version of Ruby, using the RVM version manager.
 For more information about RVM, visit:

 https://rvm.io/